GediminasMasaitis/moonfish/README.md

 - very simple NNUE evaluation (same as sunfish)
 - alpha/beta pruning search
-- cute-looking UCI TUI
+- cute custom UCI TUI

-deficiencies
+limitations
 ---

 These are things that I plan to fix eventually.